avojak/gitlab-fargate-demo/README.md

 1. Update the hostnames in `hosts` with the DNS names for GitLab and the Runner
 2. Update the runner security group and subnet IDs in `vars/main.yml`
+3. Update the ECS task revision in `vars/main.yml`

 ### GitLab Server